Knowledge base

 7. Select the folder to analyze.

-8. Let the script run, it will modify the dates or write errors in a file errors.txt on the desktop.
+8. Let the script run, it will modify the dates or write the errors in a file errors.txt on the desktop.

 -- replace file date with EXIF creation date or date from name after the first dash -